awsdocs/aws-greengrass-developer-guide/doc_source/ml-console.md

 1. Choose **Upload a model**\.
 This opens up a new tab to the Amazon S3 console\.

 1. In the Amazon S3 console tab, upload the `squeezenet.zip` file to an Amazon S3 bucket\.
-For information, see [ How Do I Upload Files and Folders to an S3 Bucket? ](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-objects.html)
+For information, see [ How Do I Upload Files and Folders to an S3 Bucket? ](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-objects.html) in the *Amazon Simple Storage Service Console User Guide*\.
 **Note**
 For the bucket to be accessible, your bucket name must contain the string **greengrass**\.
 Choose a unique name \(such as **greengrass\-bucket\-*user\-id*\-*epoch\-time***\)\.
 Don't use a period \(`.`\) in the bucket name\.